will-ing/data-structure-algorithms/dsa-python/challenges/tree/README.md

 - right child\
 - value

-Add - Adds a node in proper order
+`Add` - Adds a node in proper order

-Contains - Returns boolean if value exists in tree
+`Contains` - Returns boolean if value exists in tree

+`Max` - find max value in the tree

+`Breadth` - Return an array of all the levels in the tree.